factsfinder/phoenix_api/README.md

-# Phoenix_API - API only Phoenix boilerplate.
+# Phoenix Framework - API only Phoenix boilerplate.

 ## What's in it ?
 - Full Graphql support using [`absinthe`](https://absinthe-graphql.org/)